Roakz/myCitySubscription/contribute.md

 # Contributing to myCitySubscription

 Would love your input!
-We want to make contributing to this project as easy and transparent as possible, whether it's:
+We want to make contributing to this project as easy and transparent as possible, whether it's:-

 - Reporting a bug
 - Discussing the current state of the code